Media Studies

 The next category is social belonging, which refers to our desire for interpersonal connections and to be part of a social network.
 The modern digital social networks, such as Instagram and Twitter, obviously appeal to this motivation.
 Look at this classic advertisement from Nokia.
 The two hands reaching for one another connotes the ability of the company’s mobile phones to bring people together within touching distance despite the geography that might separate us from our friends and loved ones.
 Put simply, we want to feel connected.

-two hands reaching for each other
+two hands reaching for each other to signify connections

 This sense of emotional connection is very similar to the concept of personal relationships in the uses and gratifications theories.
 The argument is straightforward – we consume media texts because we want to share our experiences with others and develop our relationships.
 You should also consider Henry Jenkins description of fandoms and our desire to come together to share our love for a particular media text.